 Tiramisu Cheesecake Inspiration

 My sister in law, Ruth, makes the best tiramisu you’ve ever tasted.

 My other half and I always so look forward to visiting her for dinner in the hope that she’ll be making that.

 I thought about recreating hers when I was thinking about what this month’s pudding recipe was going to be.

 So Lynne suggested combining my cheesecake making skills to create a tiramisu cheesecake instead.

 This is the result and it’s turned out to be pretty damn good!

-But in my tiramisu cheesecake I did use all “lighter” / reduced fat ingredients in my recipe here so as to keep the calorie content lower than a traditional cheesecake recipe.
+But in my tiramisu cheesecake I did use all “lighter” / reduced fat ingredients so as to keep the calorie content lower than a traditional tiramisu cheesecake recipe.

 Having made the recipe several times with both “lighter” / reduced fat ingredients and full fat ingredients to taste test, I can’t say Lady Lynne or I noticed any real difference.